 Pacific Steel and Recycling accepts metal from the City for recycling.
-Pacific Steel purchases all varieties of scrap metal, including vehicles, catalytic converters, aluminum, brass, copper, steel, miscellaneous scrap, and ferrous and non-ferrous metal from the public.
+It purchases all varieties of scrap metal, including vehicles, catalytic converters, aluminum, brass, copper, steel, miscellaneous scrap, and ferrous and non-ferrous metal from the public.
 Pacific Steel also sells steel to the public.
-Pacific Steel also accepts e-waste, cardboard, paper, but not plastic.
-The site is on three acres and there is not much room for storage of cardboard on site.
+It also accepts e-waste, cardboard, and paper, but not plastic.
+The site is on three acres, and there is not much room for cardboard storage.